kubevela/kubevela.github.io/docs/end-user/components/ref-objects.md

 - Promote deployments from canary clusters into production clusters.
 - Using Kubernetes apiserver as the control plane and storing all Kubernetes objects data in external databases.
 Then dispatch those data into real Kuberenetes managed clusters.

+Besides, you can also refer to Kubernetes objects from remote URL links.

 ## Refer to Existing Kubernetes Objects in Component

+### Refer to objects in cluster

 To use existing Kubernetes objects in the component, you need to use the `ref-objects` typed component and declare which resources you want to refer to.
 For example, in the following example, the secret `image-credential-to-copy` in namespace `examples` will be taken as the source object for the component.
 Then you can use the topology policy to dispatch it into hangzhou clusters.